michaela1989/Capstone_project/Presentation/README.md

 #Walkthrough of the Poster and Experiment

-###Michaela

-Here's a walkthrough of the presentation.
+THe files above offer a walkthrough of the poster and presentation.

 The PDF file is the poster only (with no audio).